-If you’re looking for advice on business, management, leadership, and personal development, one person you will want to consult is American Express CEO, Ken Chenault.
+If you’re looking for advice on business, management, leadership, and personal development, one person you will want to consult is former American Express CEO, Ken Chenault.
 Regardless of which industry you’re in, he can provide some excellent advice.

 Chenault has decades of experience, but he isn’t your typical businessman.
 He didn’t start a business in high school, create a product in college, or even start a business of any kind.
 Further, his academic background is in history and law.
 He practiced law for a few years before moving into the business world.